proteus-h2020/proteus-job/README.md

 1. **state-backend**	Flink State Backend [memory|rocksdb]
 2. **state-backend-mbsize**	Flink Memory State Backend size in MB (default: 20)
-3. **flink-checkpoints-dir** An valid directory in which Flink will stores Rocksdb checkpoints, e.g., hdfs://namenode:9000/flink-checkpoints/
+3. **flink-checkpoints-dir** A valid directory in which Flink will store Rocksdb checkpoints, e.g., hdfs://namenode:9000/flink-checkpoints/

 ### How to run it within your IDE